 (b) "Transient lodging provider" includes a person who operates a facility, whether in the capacity of owner, managing agent, lessee, sub-lessee, mortgagee in possession, licensee, concessionaire, or any other capacity.

 (3) Services Included in the Fee for Lodging.
 If a separate fee is charged for a service and the service is optional, that fee is not subject to the state lodging tax.
 Examples of optional services include, but are not limited to: pay-per-view movies, room service, use of an honor bar or restaurant meals charged to the room.
-If a separate fee is charged for a service and the service is not optional, or if the value of a service is included in the normal lodging rate, the amount allocated to the service is subject to the state lodging tax.
-Examples of non-optional services include, but are not limited to: cleaning service, free breakfast, pet charges, free transportation to the airport and providing an extra bed.
+If a separate fee is charged for a service and the service is not optional, or if the value of a service is included in the standard lodging rate, the amount allocated to the service is subject to the state lodging tax.
+Examples of fees for non-optional services include, but are not limited to: cleaning service fees, pet charges, fee for providing an extra bed, service fees and processing fees.
+Examples of services that are included in the standard lodging rate include, but are not limited to: free breakfast and free transportation to the airport.
 If the provider offers a lodging package that includes something that is not associated with the actual lodging or is provided by a third party, only the regular lodging rate that would have been charged absent the package item is subject to the state lodging tax.
 Examples of lodging packages include, but are not limited to: a package consisting of a night of lodging and a round of golf for two, or a romance package that includes a night of lodging, a bottle of wine and dinner at a local restaurant.
-Any allocation made for the state lodging tax should be consistent with the allocation for a local lodging tax.

 Example 1: The ABC Bed and Breakfast charges $100 per night for a room.
 Guests are provided a breakfast that is included in the per-night fee.
 Guests may also have lunch or dinner at ABC and may charge the cost of these meals to their room.
 ABC will collect tax on $100 per night because the breakfast is included in the room fee.
 The tax does not apply to any charges for optional meals purchased by ABC’s guests.